Expert witness offers background on Stoneman Douglas gunman’s mental impairment

 “This is the type of pattern I expect to see,” Connor said, looking at a chart of Cruz’s declining academic capabilities.

-Cruz, 23, is being tried in front of a jury tasked solely with determining whether he deserves to be punished with live in prison or death for the Feb.
-2018, murders of 17 students and staff at Marjory Stoneman Douglas High School in Parkland.
+Cruz, 23, is being tried in front of a jury tasked solely with determining whether he deserves to be punished with live in prison or death for the February 2018 murders of 17 students and staff members at Marjory Stoneman Douglas High School in Parkland.

 The defendant pleaded guilty to the murders last October, eliminating the defense’s ability to use insanity to explain or excuse his actions.
 Insanity is difficult to prove in criminal trials, and Cruz almost certainly would not have met the criteria because he knew what he was doing, knew it was wrong and knew the consequences, according to evidence that became public in the months after the mass shooting.